devennn/devennn.github.io/about.md

 title: About
 permalink: /about/
 ---

-I believe that mistake is the best teacher.
-So, for me to learn better, I need to explore more.

 Three reasons why I blog.
 - Improve my communications skills.
 Especially on how to share my ideas.
 - To write about something that I found interesting.